Top Menu

 office with rustic coffered ceiling, bench and chalkboard.
 View to the kitchen

-Ha, looks as I was wrong!
+Ha, looks as if I was wrong!

 I couldn't believe he was saying that! :D He doesn't pay much attention to that kind of stuff.
 But, the little seed was planted. ;)